csandmann/SandBox/README.md

 The SandBox is a modular, lean RFID controlled music player developed for the RaspberryPi and written in C++.
 It is intended as an open-source alternative to devices such as the TonieBox, TigerBox, Jooki, Hörbert etc.
 In contrast to more advanced projects like e.g. the [PhonieBox](https://github.com/MiczFlor/RPi-Jukebox-RFID), the SandBox has a significantly reduced functionalty, worse optics and most definitely more bugs.
-The SandBox was designed with a modular structure in mind, allowing the easy integration e.g. local audio files, GooglePlay or Apple Music.
+The SandBox was designed with a modular structure in mind, allowing the easy integration e.g. local audio files, GooglePlay or Apple Music in the future.
 Also, the SandBox is written in C++, which might come in handy if you want to port it to different platforms (see section Third Party Dependencies).
+The current version comes with integrated Spotify support using a precompiled version of the [librespot](https://github.com/librespot-org/librespot).

 ![SandBox](/misc/SandBox.jpg)